rayhanalmim/rayhanalmim/Readme.md

 </p>

-# :pushpin: Current overview
+# :pushpin: Current Overview

-### :dart: I'm exploring
+### :dart: I'm Exploring
-- I have successfully completed several projects using the MERN stack.
-Currently, I am actively engaged in learning TypeScript, Redux, and Next.js to further enhance my skill set and stay updated with the latest technologies
+- I have successfully completed several projects using various technologies, including the MERN stack, and I am currently focused on TypeScript, Next.js, and Laravel.
+I am also enhancing my skills with Prisma and exploring SQL and NoSQL databases to broaden my backend development expertise.

-### :mag_right: I'm looking
+### :mag_right: I'm Looking
 - I am seeking an opportunity where I can progressively enhance my skills on a daily basis while contributing to the growth and success of the organization.

 # :loudspeaker: Featured Work
 ## Survey website